openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 ## Node affinity for an application

-To know about node selector refer the [scheduler](/docs/next/scheduler.html) section.
+To know about node selector, see [scheduler](/docs/next/scheduler.html) section.

 **Modify the application yaml**

 We have taken mongo-statefulset application as an example.
-For scheduling application to a particular nodes, we need have labeled nodes, so that mongo application will be schedule on required nodes.
+For scheduling application to nodes, we must have labeled nodes, so that mongo application will be scheduled on required nodes.

-For mongo-statefulset.yml, under spec:section you can add as follow:
+For mongo-statefulset.yml, under spec:section you can add the following.

 ```
 nodeSelector: